erizov/Professor/semester_1/lecture_09_graph_algorithms/bellman_ford/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Bellman Ford for a specifapplyuse case (e.g., nearly sorted data)
+7. Optimize Bellman Ford for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Bellman Ford
 9. Compare Bellman Ford performance with alternative algorithms on large datasets